marcos-c/sketch/README.md

 The objectives of this project are:

-First, to build a client side layout based templating system that markup will feel comfortable using.
+First, to build a client side layout based templating system that markup engineers will feel comfortable using.
 With a routing and view system that is at the same time flexible and easy to set up.
 Supports one and two-way binding of DOM elements with application variables.
 And is easy to localize to any language.